Despite advances in motor vehicle safety and advocacy, motor vehicle deaths are on the rise again.

 Distracted driving may be another reason motor vehicle deaths are on the rise.
 Talking on the phone is no longer the only worry when it comes to handheld devices while driving.
 Texting and smartphone apps are an increasing distraction for many drivers.

-In fact, 47% of drivers admitted to being comfortable texting behind the wheel, either manually or through voice controls, according to a recent survey by the National Safety Council.
+In fact, 47% of drivers admitted to being comfortable texting behind the wheel, either manually or through voice controls.

 Speeding, driving under the influence and not wearing a seatbelt remain the other main contributors to motor vehicle deaths.
 In about half of all motor vehicle fatalities, the person who died wasn’t wearing a seatbelt.
 Almost one-third of motor vehicle accidents involve drugs or alcohol.